anvilresearch/connect-js/README.md

 ##### Anvil.promise.uri()
 since 0.2.0

-Can be used to connect the connect server.
+Can be used to connect to the connect server.

 Returns a promise